vacp2p/vac.dev/research/2022-11-09-waku-for-all-decentralize-applications.md

 [etc](https://github.com/waku-org)) as an asset for the success of Waku.
 Outreach, marketing, documentation must not be limited to the web, but target all platforms, from mobile to desktop to the cloud to the web.

-# Waku for All DApps
+# Waku for All Decentralized Applications and Infrastructures

 In 2022, we shifted our focus to make the various Waku implementations **usable and used**.